 will meet January 10th, 7pm. at the Snow’s home, and then on Wednesday, January 24th at which they have not determined the location yet.

-The Owls Lady’s Bible Study will resume ‘HOOTING” again on Wednesday Mornings beginning on January 17, 2018.
+The Owls Lady’s Bible Study meet on Wednesday Mornings in the Adult Sunday School classroom.
 All ladies are welcome to join us for that hour of joy with God, starting at 10am.

 In order to help you keep up with recent announcements and the focus of our Worship Service, on any Sunday that you are unable to attend church, please feel free to contact any of us to send you a copy of the bulletin and any inserts that might have been included.
 Joan Moyer, Chair, Email: firstname.lastname@example.org, or